2026 Fiesta Bowl (January)

-State Farm Stadium in Glendale, Arizona, will host the Fiesta Bowl.
+State Farm Stadium in Glendale, Arizona, hosted the Fiesta Bowl.

-The 2026 Fiesta Bowl is a college football bowl game that is scheduled to be played on January 8, 2026, at State Farm Stadium in Glendale, Arizona.
-The 55th annual Fiesta Bowl will be one of the college football playoff semifinals game and will feature two of the playoff teams.
-The game is scheduled to begin at 5:30 p.m.
-MST and will air on ESPN.
-The Fiesta Bowl will be one of the 2025–26 bowl games.
-The bowl game will be sponsored by vacation rental marketplace Vrbo, the game will be officially known as the Vrbo Fiesta Bowl.
+The 2026 Fiesta Bowl was a college football bowl game played on January 8, 2026, at State Farm Stadium in Glendale, Arizona.
+The 55th annual Fiesta Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season, and served as a semifinal of the College Football Playoff (CFP).
+The game began at approximately 5:30 p.m.
+MST and aired on ESPN.
+The game was sponsored by vacation rental marketplace Vrbo and was officially known as the Vrbo Fiesta Bowl.